 Five years after the worst crisis since the 1930s, America has devised safeguards and changed the rules of Wall Street.
 But could the country really avoid another financial collapse?

-Christopher Dodd remembers the moment – vividly.
+washington — Christopher Dodd remembers the moment – vividly.
 Even though he had witnessed a lot of history during his 30 years in the US Senate – wars, impeachment proceedings, terrorist attacks – Mr. Dodd recalls this encounter as one "seared in my memory."

 It was Sept.
 18, 2008.
 Lehman Brothers, the New York financial firm, had collapsed three days earlier because of its risky investments and the fall of the housing market.
 The Federal Reserve had already bailed out Bear Stearns, another investment-banking firm, and AIG, the big insurance company.
 Other Wall Street firms were tremulous.
 The stock market was plunging.
 Credit markets were seizing up nationwide.